DataS-DHSC/.github/contributing.md

 # Contributing guidelines

-Each repository in DataS-DHSC should contain a README file and a QA_log.
-A blank QA_log can be found here: https://github.com/DataS-DHSC/.github
+Each repository in DataS-DHSC should contain a README file and a QA log.
+QA templates can be found here: https://dhexchange.kahootz.com/connect.ti/Testanalysts/view?objectId=13590448